jhomen368/overseerr-mcp/README.md

 7. **delete_request** - Delete a media request
    - Users can delete their own pending requests

+8. **check_request_status_by_title** - Search for media by title and check request status
+   - Returns all matching titles with request information
+   - Shows request status (pending, approved, declined)
+   - Displays media availability (pending, processing, available, etc.)
+   - Perfect for checking if a title has already been requested before making a new request

 ## Prerequisites

 - Node.js 18.0 or higher